Registration for this event is now closed.

 - Facial expressions using ASL grammar

 This class will be conducted online via Zoom; participants do not need to have Zoom, but they must have internet access and a computer with a camera.
 Instructions will be provided beforehand on how to access the class.
-Attendees must be able to log into and participate in this class individually; this course is not conducive to group participation.
+Attendees must be able to log into and participate in the class individually; this class is not conducive to group participation.

 Please note: A credit card payment is required to complete your registration and secure your slot for this event.
 MDE-LIO will issue refunds only for cancellations received no less than three business days prior to the event.